Azure/azure-sdk/docs/java/introduction.md

 {% include requirement/MUST id="java-params-options-design" %} design options types with the same design guidance as given below for model class types, namely fluent setters for optional arguments, using the standard JavaBean naming convention of `get*`, `set*`, and `is*`.
 Additionally, there may be constructor overloads for each combination of required arguments.

-{% include requirement/MAY id="java-params-options-ctor" %} introduce constructor overloads for each combination of required arguments.
+{% include requirement/MAY id="java-params-options-ctor" %} introduce constructor overloads for each combination of required arguments (in a similar manner to [required properties on model types](#java-models-constructors-args-required)).

-> TODO code sample

 ##### Parameter Validation